Ben Briscoe: Dáil Éireann

 Briscoe was elected to Dáil Éireann as a Fianna Fáil TD for the Dublin South-West constituency at the 1965 general election, succeeding his father Robert Briscoe who had been a TD for 38 years.
 He was elected at the 1969 general election for Dublin South-Central, where he was reelected in 1973 and after major boundary changes for the 1977 general election he was elected for the Dublin Rathmines West constituency.
 A subsequent boundary revision in advance of the 1981 general election abolished Dublin Rathmines West and divided the area between the neighbouring constituencies.
 Briscoe was reelected for the reestablished Dublin South-Central constituency which he held until he retired at the 2002 general election.

 Briscoe was very critical of the cult of personality surrounding Fianna Fáil leader Charles Haughey during the 1980s, which Briscoe once compared to a "Fascist Dictatorship".
 Briscoe accordingly helped lead the discontented anti-Haughey faction within Fianna Fáil, which included Charlie McCreevy, during Haughey's time as Taoiseach.

 At the 1992 general election, Briscoe was involved in a marathon recount battle with Democratic Left's Eric Byrne to decide the fate of the final seat in Dublin South-Central.
 Briscoe was declared the victor after ten days of recounting and rechecking ballot papers, leading to Briscoe describing the long count as being like "the agony and the ex-TD."

 Lord Mayor of Dublin

 From 1988 to 1989, he served as Lord Mayor of Dublin, a post previously held by his father, Robert.
 His term covered the second half of Dublin's Millennium Year 1988.
 After the city council had made him Lord Mayor, Briscoe described his selection for the honour as "one of the proudest moments of my life".

+In 1989 he was involved in a public spat with senator and gay rights campaigner, David Norris, after publicly voicing his dislike of homosexuals following the appearance of Gay Sweatshop theatre company at the publicly-funded Project Arts Centre.

 The Molly Malone statue previously at the bottom end of Grafton Street and now outside the Dublin Tourist around the corner was unveiled by Briscoe during the Dublin Millennium celebrations in 1988 and he declared 13 June as Molly Malone Day in Dublin.